addania/coding/src/pages/nvm.md

 touch .nvmrc
 ```

-> Then you open that file and paste umber of version in it
+> Then you open that file and paste number of version in it
 ```
 10.0
 ```